sbchengyiwei/CS5800-final-project/README.md

 <h1>Genshin Speedrun Contest: Dijkstra's algorithm Solver</h1>
 <p>Calculate the shortest path within the map.
 Our project focuses on finding the shortest path in a given map.
 The idea comes from a speedrun contest of a video game, Genshin Impact.
-The contest requires players to get to the destination as fast as possible using combined methods given in the game: running, sprinting, wind glider and waverider.
+The contest requires players to get to the destination as fast as possible using combined methods given in the game: running, sprinting and wind glider.

 In this project, we will first implement the shortest path finding algorithm on the base scenario where the only method allowed is running.
-Then we will bring in more moving methods, sprinting wind glider and waverider, to enrich our model.
+Then we will bring in more moving methods, sprinting and wind glider, to enrich our model.
+After applying the different method, the shortest path will be the fastest way from the source point to the destination.
+Here we will use the time-distance function ** Time = Distance / Speed(factor) ** .

 You can save the graph as an SVG file.</p>

 <h2>Files</h2>